Competition in periodic media: II -- Segregative limit of pulsating fronts and "Unity is not Strength"-type result: Asymptotic behavior: the infinite competition limit

 The unboundedness is straightforward: considering the limiting signs of $t\mapsto z\left(t,x\right)$ shows by continuity that this function has at least one zero for any $x\in\mathbb{R}$.
 But if $\Xi$ was bounded, thanks to Lemma \ref{lem:sign_of_SPF_on_left_or_right} once again, it would be possible to build a counter-example.

-Eventually, continuity is also straightforward, since it is well-known that a monotonic function admits left-sided and right-sided limits at every point and that every discontinuity it has is a jump discontinuity.
-The existence of such a discontinuity, that is of a segment $\left\{ t^{\star}\right\} \times\left[x^{\star},x^{\star}+X\right]$ included in the free boundary, would immediately contradict Lemma \ref{lem:sign_of_SPF_on_left_or_right}. \end{proof}
+Finally, continuity is also straightforward, since it is well-known that a monotonic function admits left-sided and right-sided limits at every point and that every discontinuity it has is a jump discontinuity.
+The existence of such a discontinuity, that is of a segment $\left\{ t^{\star}\right\} \times\left[x^{\star},x^{\star}+X\right]$ included in the free boundary, would immediately contradict Lemma \ref{lem:sign_of_SPF_on_left_or_right}. \end{proof} \begin{cor} Both $\Omega_{+}$ and $\Omega_{-}$ have a Lipschitz boundary. \end{cor}

-\begin{cor} Both $\Omega_{+}$ and $\Omega_{-}$ have a Lipschitz boundary. \end{cor} \begin{proof} It suffices to recall that every point of the graph of a monotone function satisfies an interior cone condition and that such a condition characterizes Lipschitz boundaries. \end{proof} In view of this regularity of $\Omega_{\pm}$ and by means of easy integration by parts, we are now able to generalize to any segregated pulsating front a property that was immediately satisfied by $w$ (Lemma \ref{lem:SPF_equalities_wd}). \begin{cor} The following equalities hold in $L_{loc}^{2}\left(\mathbb{R}^{2}\right)$:
+\begin{proof} It suffices to recall that every point of the graph of a monotone function satisfies an interior cone condition and that such a condition characterizes Lipschitz boundaries. \end{proof} In view of this regularity of $\Omega_{\pm}$ and by means of easy integration by parts, we are now able to generalize to any segregated pulsating front a property that was immediately satisfied by $w$ (Lemma \ref{lem:SPF_equalities_wd}). \begin{cor} The following equalities hold in $L_{loc}^{2}\left(\mathbb{R}^{2}\right)$: